corrode/corrode.github.io/content/blog/defensive-programming/index.md

 }
 ```

-The `PartialEq` implementation still compiles... but is it still correct?
+Your `PartialEq` implementation still compiles, but is it correct?
 Should `extra_cheese` be part of the equality check?
-Probably yes because a pizza with extra cheese is a different order!
+Probably yes - a pizza with extra cheese is a different order!
 But you'll never know because the compiler won't remind you to think about it.

 Here's the defensive approach using destructuring: